phaserjs/phaser/README.md

 * Added Tween.loop property so they can now re-run themselves indefinitely.
 * Added Tween.yoyo property so they can reverse themselves after completing.
 * Added Gravity to the Physics component.
+* Removed Sprite.rotation - use Sprite.angle instead
+* Optimised separateX/Y and overlap so they don't use any temporary vars any more.
+* Added the new Physics.Body object to all Sprites.
+Used for all physics calculations in-game.
+Will be extended for Fixtures/Joints in future.

 V0.9.6